-- 20. Reasonable and Customary.
-The portion of any charge for any service in excess of the reasonable and customary dental charge.
+20. Reasonable and Customary.
+The portion of any charge for any service in excess of the reasonable and customary dental charge which is performed by a non-participating provider in the Diversified Dental PPO network.
 The reasonable and customary charge is the usual charge made by the provider for a like service in the absence of the coverage, but not more than the prevailing charges, as determined by the County, for dental care of a comparable nature, made by providers of similar training and experience, within the area in which the service is actually provided.
-"Area" means the municipality (or in the case of a large city, the subdivision thereof) in which the service is actually provided or such greater area as is necessary to obtain a representative cross section of charges for a like service. - 21.
-Prior Orthodontics.
-Charges for an orthodontic procedure for which an active appliance was installed before the patient was covered, or installed before the patient was covered for two consecutive years, if the coverage started more than 31 days after the patient was eligible.
+"Area" means the municipality (or in the case of a large city, the subdivision thereof) in which the service is actually provided or such greater area as is necessary to obtain a representative cross section of charges for a like service.